-Adjusted EBITDA1 less f/x - 80% of Budgeted Adjusted EBITDA1 less f/x Budgeted EBITDA less f/x - 80% of Budgeted EBITDA less fx
+Adjusted EBITDA1 less f/x - 80% of Budgeted Adjusted EBITDA1 less f/x

+Budgeted EBITDA less f/x - 80% of Budgeted EBITDA less fx

-For the 2021 year, Adjusted EBITDA1 less f/x was \$64.7 mil. and Budgeted Adjusted EBITDA1 less f/x was \$58.2 mil.
-As a result, they received approximately 156% of their targeted bonus entitlement related to the achieved Adjusted EBITDA level and the remainder of their bonus was awarded at 75% for achieving subjective goals relating to working capital management, expanding supply chain, rebalancing Richards Packaging's management resources and improving investor relations.
+For the 2023 year, Adjusted EBITDA1 less f/x was \$55.5 mil. and Budgeted Adjusted EBITDA1 less f/x was \$55.5 mil.
+As a result, they received approximately 100% of their targeted bonus entitlement related to the achieved Adjusted EBITDA level and the remainder of their bonus was awarded at 100% for achieving subjective goals relating to working capital management growth in cosmetics revenue, margin maintenance, and rebalancing Richards Packaging's management resources.